iPhone 14 Pro and Pro Max Review: Island vibes

 Other additions this year include Apple’s new A16 Bionic chip, an always-on display, a revamped TrueDepth camera system housed in the Dynamic Island cutout, and, finally, a revamped 48-megapixel main shooter offering improved low-light performance.
 But are the improvements to the iPhone 14 Pro’s camera system substantial?
 No, not really, but they’re still noticeable, and the type of upgrade long-time iPhone users will appreciate.

-However, the overall design of the iPhone 14 Pro and iPhone 14 Pro Max remains the same as last year’s devices, including the bezels that are starting to look rather large compared to the high-end Android smartphone competition.
+However, the overall design of the iPhone 14 Pro and iPhone 14 Pro Max remains the same as last year’s devices, including the bezels that are starting to look rather large compared to the high-end Android smartphone competition and its sizable camera bump that’s slightly larger this year.

 With that in mind, if you were hoping this would be a redesign year for Apple, you’ll be disappointed with the tech giant’s latest iPhones.

 iPhone 14 Pro